-The availability of a plant is the amount of time it is technically capable of generating power and water according to its specifications.
+The availability of a plant is assessed based on the duration throughout which it is technically capable of generating power and water, in accordance with its specifications.
 According to its Power and Water Purchase Agreement (PWPA), Sembcorp Salalah is allowed to take 15% of power contracted capacity as planned outage in winter and none in summer, and 5% of contracted capacity for water throughout the year.
-The annual availability for Sembcorp Salalah in 2022 was 89.75% for power and 96.34% for water.
+The annual availability for Sembcorp Salalah in 2023 was 89.53% for power and 95.73% for water.